Military ranks of Serbia: Officers

 There were only three general ranks in Royal Serbian Army: General (from 1872), Army General (from 1900 to 1901) and Vojvoda (from 1901).
 There were only two types of shoulder cords: with double-headed eagle (from the coat of arms) for Vojvoda and without for all other General ranks.
 The different general grades were indicated by 6-pointed stars on the cuffs.
 Also the backing cloth for the shoulder cords was light blue for Army General (honorary rank from 1900 to 1901) and divisional generals and in a colour of service for brigadier general.
-During the Middle Ages, the Vojvoda was a military commander rank and a noble titule.
+During the Middle Ages, the Vojvoda was a military commander rank and a noble title.
 In the Balkan Wars and World War I this title was used to designate the highest military rank in the Royal Serbian Army (equivalent of the Field Marshal in other armies).
 This rank was introduced by the 1901 Law on the Organization of the Army and has been awarded only during the war for "special merits of top-ranking generals".
 The first Vojvoda was promoted by the Great Military Decree of the Kingdom of Serbia on 20 October 1912.
 Only four people ever officially held that military rank: Radomir Putnik (1912), Stepa Stepanović (1914), Živojin Mišić (1914) and Petar Bojović (1918).

 The rank insignia of commissioned officers.